First in Class

-Johnson supporters – white and black – wandered the dorms handing out buttons and lollipops that urged “Val Johnson for Senior President.”
+Johnson supporters – white and Black – wandered the dorms handing out buttons and lollipops that urged “Val Johnson for Senior President.”
 At the same time, phones rang throughout the residence halls.
-Male students who answered heard the voice of Norris Domangue, a senior who flew aboard bombers during the war; women listened to Kay Woodruff, a junior who served in the Student Legislature with Johnson.
+Male students who answered heard the voice of Norris Domangue, a senior who had flown aboard bombers during the war; women listened to Kay Woodruff, a junior who served in the Student Legislature with Johnson.
 Over and over, some 1,200 times, campaign workers played taped messages of Domangue and Woodruff reciting a poem that encouraged a vote for Johnson.

 Johnson himself visited the dorms, mingling with students and asking for their support.

 When election day arrived, the campus woke to biting winds and a rare front-page editorial in the Michigan Daily, whose senior editors urged students to head to the polls.
 “It is true that you have an almost impossible job in trying to select the best candidates on this sprawling campus.
 Unless you have personal contact with a candidate, you are almost forced to take the word of a friend in selecting qualified people to fill the jobs.”